Azure/iotedgedev/docs/Command-List.md

                                   tags.environment='test' and properties.reported.devicemodel='4000x'.
 This property
-                                  can be set via this parameter or in the .env under 'IOTHUB_DEPLOYMENT_TARGET_CONDITION'  [default: ;required] -h, --help                      Show this message and exit.
+                                  can be set via this parameter or in the .env under 'IOTHUB_DEPLOYMENT_TARGET_CONDITION'  [default: ;required] -dt, --device-tag TEXT          Specify the tag to be added to the device twin.
+                                  For example, "{"environment":"dev"}".
+This property
+                                  can be set via this parameter or in the .env under 'DEVICE_TAGS'.
+  -h, --help                      Show this message and exit.
 ```